Howard Stark: House of M

-In the alternate reality seen in the 2005 House of M storyline, Howard Stark was alive while Maria Stark's status is unknown.
-Howard turned over control of the company to Tony Stark when his son turned sixteen.
-Although officially listed as retired, he worked with Tony to build an armor capable of taking on the Sentinels and powerful mutants during the conflict.
+An alternate universe version of Howard Stark from Earth-58163 appears in House of M. This version survived past Tony Stark's youth and gave control of Stark Enterprises to Tony Stark when Tony turned sixteen.
+Although officially listed as retired, Howard collaborates with Tony to build an armor capable of taking on the Sentinels and powerful mutants.
+Howard secretly plots to attack Magneto, who ambushes and kills him.